Cretaceous–Paleogene extinction event: Terrestrial plants

-Plant fossils illustrate the reduction in plant species across the K–Pg boundary.
+Just two species of fern appear to have dominated the landscape for centuries after the event.
 In the sediments below the K–Pg boundary the dominant plant remains are angiosperm pollen grains, but the boundary layer contains little pollen and is dominated by fern spores.
 More usual pollen levels gradually resume above the boundary layer.
 This is reminiscent of areas blighted by modern volcanic eruptions, where the recovery is led by ferns, which are later replaced by larger angiosperm plants.
-A study of ossilized fish bones found at Tanis in North Dakota suggests that the Cretaceous-Paleogene mass extinction happened during the Northern Hemisphere spring.
+In North American terrestrial sequences, the extinction event is best represented by the marked discrepancy between the rich and relatively abundant late-Maastrichtian pollen record and the post-boundary fern spike.